tldr-pages/tldr/pages/common/figlet.md

 `showfigfonts {{optional_string_to_display}}`

-- Use the full width of your [t]erminal and [c]enter the inputting text:
+- Use the full width of the [t]erminal and [c]enter the input text:

 `figlet -t -c {{input_text}}`